 The Trap of Forced Fun

-Don't mandate participation or pressure people to perform.
-Team building only works when it feels genuinely optional and fun, not like another task.
-Focus on making it engaging enough that people choose to join next time.
+Don't require participation or pressure people to perform.
+Team building only works when it feels genuinely optional and enjoyable, not like another task.
+Focus on making it engaging enough that people want to join next time.

 Ignoring Time and Context

-Don't schedule a 90-minute escape room immediately before a client meeting.
+Don't schedule a 90-minute escape room right before a client meeting.
 Use the Engagement Matrix.
 Quick games fit transitions.
-Deep games need protected, dedicated time.
+Deep games need dedicated, uninterrupted time.

 Lack of Necessary Resources

 Test your platform resources before the session starts.
-Ensure the whiteboard works, breakout rooms are enabled, and external links load.
-Appoint a technical lead to handle troubleshooting so the main facilitator can focus on running the game.
+Make sure the whiteboard functions, breakout rooms are enabled, and external links load properly.
+Assign someone to handle technical issues so the main facilitator can focus on running the game.

 You can find more ideas on maintaining employee engagement and improving remote operations when you explore more workplace insights.